-- Patented capacitive sensing method The ATMXT228UD uses a unique charge-transfer acquisition engine to implement Microchip's patented capacitive sensing method.
-Coupled with a state-of-the-art CPU, the entire touchscreen sensing solution can measure, classify and track a number of individual finger touches with a high degree of accuracy in the shortest response time. - Capacitive Touch Engine (CTE) The ATMXT228UD features an acquisition engine that uses an optimal measurement approach to ensure almost complete immunity from parasitic capacitance on the receiver input lines.
+- Functional Safety The device is designed with functional safety applications in mind (for example, for the home appliance market).
+Specifically, the device complies with the UL/IEC 60730 Class B safety specifications.
+See Section 6.7 "Functional Safety - UL/IEC 60730 Class B Compliance" for more information. - Patented capacitive sensing method The mXT112UD-MAUHA1 uses a unique charge-transfer acquisition engine to implement Microchip's patented capacitive sensing method.
+Coupled with a state-of-the-art CPU, the entire touchscreen sensing solution can measure, classify and track a number of individual finger touches with a high degree of accuracy in the shortest response time. - Capacitive Touch Engine (CTE) The mXT112UD-MAUHA1 features an acquisition engine that uses an optimal measurement approach to ensure almost complete immunity from parasitic capacitance on the receiver input lines.
 The engine includes sufficient dynamic range to cope with anticipated touchscreen self and mutual capacitances, which allows great flexibility for use with the Microchip proprietary sensor pattern designs.
-One- and two-layer ITO sensors are possible using glass or PET substrates. - Touch detection The ATMXT228UD allows for both mutual and self capacitance measurements, with the self capacitance measurements being used to augment the mutual capacitance measurements to produce reliable touch information.

-When self capacitance measurements are enabled, touch classification is achieved using both mutual and self capacitance touch data.
-This has the advantage that both types of measurement systems can work together to detect touches under a wide variety of circumstances.

-The system may be configured for different types of default measurements in both idle and active modes.
+One- and two-layer ITO sensors are possible using glass or PET substrates. - Touch detection The mXT112UD-MAUHA1 allows for both mutual and self capacitance measurements, with the self capacitance measurements being used to augment the mutual capacitance measurements to produce reliable touch information. - When self capacitance measurements are enabled, touch classification is achieved using both mutual and self capacitance touch data.
+This has the advantage that both types of measurement systems can work together to detect touches under a wide variety of circumstances. - The system may be configured for different types of default measurements in both idle and active modes.
 For example, the device may be configured for Mutual Capacitance Touch as the default in active mode and Self Capacitance Touch as the default in idle mode.
-Note that other types of scans (such as P2P mutual capacitance scans and other types of self capacitance scans) may also be made depending on configuration.

-Mutual capacitance touch data is used wherever possible to classify touches as this has a greater resolution than self capacitance measurements and provides positional information on touches.
+Note that other types of scans (such as P2P mutual capacitance scans and other types of self capacitance scans) may also be made depending on configuration. - Mutual capacitance touch data is used wherever possible to classify touches as this has a greater resolution than self capacitance measurements and provides positional information on touches.
 For this reason, multiple touches can only be determined by mutual capacitance touch data.
-In Self Capacitance Touch Default mode, if the self capacitance touch processing detects multiple touches, touchscreen processing is skipped until mutual capacitance touch data is available.

-Self capacitance and P2P mutual capacitance measurements allow for the detection of touches in extreme scenarios, such as thick glove touches, when single-ended mutual capacitance touch detection alone may miss touches.

-- Display Noise Cancellation A combination of analog circuitry, hardware noise processing, and firmware combats display noise without requiring additional listening channels or synchronization to display timing.
+In Self Capacitance Touch Default mode, if the self capacitance touch processing detects multiple touches, touchscreen processing is skipped until mutual capacitance touch data is available. - Self capacitance and P2P mutual capacitance measurements allow for the detection of touches in extreme scenarios, such as thick glove touches, when mutual capacitance touch detection alone may miss touches. - Display Noise Cancellation A combination of analog circuitry, hardware noise processing, and firmware combats display noise without requiring additional listening channels or synchronization to display timing.
 This enables the use of shieldless touch sensor stacks, including touch-on-lens. - Noise filtering Hardware noise processing in the capacitive touch engine provides enhanced autonomous filtering and allows a broad range of noise profiles to be handled.
 The result is good performance in the presence of LCD noise. - Processing power The main CPU has two companion microsequencer coprocessors under its control consuming low power.
 This system allows the signal acquisition, preprocessing and postprocessing to be partitioned in an efficient and flexible way. - Interpreting user intention The Microchip hybrid mutual and self capacitance method provides unambiguous multitouch performance.
-Algorithms in the ATMXT228UD provide optimized touchscreen position filtering for the smooth tracking of touches, responding to a user's intended touches while preventing false touches triggered by ambient noise, conductive material on the sensor surface, such as moisture, or unintentional touches from the user's resting palm or fingers.
+Algorithms in the mXT112UD-MAUHA1 provide optimized touchscreen position filtering for the smooth tracking of touches, responding to a user's intended touches while preventing false touches triggered by ambient noise, conductive material on the sensor surface, such as moisture, or unintentional touches from the user's resting palm or fingers.

+FIGURE 1-1: SYSTEM ARCHITECTURE